dancer1325/vuejs-docs-v3/src/guide/scaling-up/tooling.md

 Main article: [Testing Guide](/guide/scaling-up/testing).

-- [Cypress](https://www.cypress.io/) is recommended for E2E tests.
-It can also be used for component testing for Vue SFCs via the [Cypress Component Test Runner](https://docs.cypress.io/guides/component-testing/introduction).
+- [Cypress](https://www.cypress.io/) is recommended for E2E tests
+* It can also be used for component testing for Vue SFCs via the [Cypress Component Test Runner](https://docs.cypress.io/guides/component-testing/introduction).

 - [Vitest](https://vitest.dev/) is a test runner created by Vue / Vite team members that focuses on speed.
 It is specifically designed for Vite-based applications to provide the same instant feedback loop for unit / component testing.